risk-first/website/menagerie/Communication-Risk.md

 ![Invisibility Risk](images/generated/invisibility-risk.png)

 Abstraction is a massively powerful technique.
-As we saw above, it allows things like the Internet to happen.
-However, the price of Abstraction is **Invisibility Risk**: function hides behind layers of abstraction and becomes invisible.
+As we saw above in the section on [Protocols](Communication-Risk#protocols), it allows things like the Internet to happen.
+However, the price of Abstraction is **Invisibility Risk**.
+It lets the function of a thing hide behind the layers of abstraction and becomes invisible.

 We try to mitigate this type of [Communication Risk](Communication-Risk) via (for the most part) documentation.
 This is a terrible deal:  because we can't understand the original, (un-abstracted) implementation, we now need to write some simpler documentation, which _explains_ the abstraction, in terms of further abstractions, and this is where things start to get murky.

-**Invisibility Risk** is risk due to information not sent.
-Because humans don't need a complete understanding of a concept to use it, we can cope with some **Invisibility Risk** in communication.

-- people assume invisibility risk on projects/people that don't communicate much
-- that can also lead to

-For people though, **Abstraction** is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work.
-This divorcing of "what" from "how" is the essence of abstraction.

 As soon as you create a function, you are doing abstraction.
 You are saying:  “I now have this operation.
 The details, I won’t mention again, but from now on, it’s called _f_.”
 And suddenly, “_f_” hides.
 It is working invisibly.
 Things go on in _f_ that people don’t necessarily need to understand.
 There may be some documentation, or tacit knowledge around what _f_ is, and what it does, but it’s not necessarily right.
 Referring to _f_ is a much simpler job than understanding _f_.

-**Invisibility Risk** is mainly [Hidden Risk](Risk):  you don't know what you don't know.
-But you can easily _hide things from yourself_ with software.
+[Invisibility Risk](Communication-Risk#invisibility-risk) is mainly [Hidden Risk](Risk).
+(Mostly, _you don't know what you don't know_.)
+But you can carelessly _hide things from yourself_ with software:

  - Adding a thread to an application that doesn't report whether it's worked or failed, or is running out of control and consuming all the cycles of the CPU.
  - Load balancing can increase reliability, but only if you find and fix failed servers quickly.
 Otherwise, you only see problems when the last server fails.
  - When building a webservice, can you assume that it's working for the users in the way you want it to?

-Software brings tbd
+When you build a service, or even start a thread, ask yourself:  "How will I know next week that this is working properly?"
+If the answer involves manual work and investigation, then your implementation has just cost you in [Invisibility Risk](Communication-Risk#invisibility-risk).

+#### Invisibility Risk In Conversation

+**Invisibility Risk** is risk due to information not sent.
+But because humans don't need a complete understanding of a concept to use it, we can cope with some **Invisibility Risk** in communication, and this saves us time when we're talking.
+It would be _painful_ to have conversations if, say, the other person needed to in detail understand everything about how cars work in order to discuss cars.
+For people, **Abstraction** is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work.
+This divorcing of "what" from "how" is the essence of abstraction and is essential.

+The debt of [Invisibility Risk](Communication-Risk#invisibility-risk) comes due when you realise that _not being given_ the details _prevents_ you from reasoning about it effectively.
+Let's think about this in the context of a project status meeting, for example:

+- Can you be sure that the status update contains all the details you need to know?
+- Is the person giving the update wrong or lying?
+- Do you know enough about the details of what's being discussed in order to make informed decisions about how the project is going?

 ![Message Risk](images/communication_messages.png)